LadyAfrik/Virtual-Agent-Stereotype-Using-JavaScript/README.md

   - JWT-based security

 - **Others:**
+  - P5.js to display and run code written in the Processing language within the web environment.
   - Chart.js for data visualizations
   - Jest and React Testing Library for frontend unit testing